Lake St Clair (Tasmania): Road infrastructure

 The C193 route (Lake St Clair Road) enters from the south-east and runs to the southern shore of the lake, where it ends.

 Tourism

 In 1871, the Tasmanian Guidebook mentioned Lake St Clair as being "admired for its scenery by the few who visit".
 By 1900 there was a boatshed, accommodation, improved access and horse paddocks at Cynthia Bay, with the first tourists arriving by car in 1915.

 From 1911 the beginnings of the Overland Track to Cradle Mountain began to form, with the route officially blazed by Bert Nichols in 1931.

 A guesthouse was built at Cynthia Bay in 1930, followed by improved parking, camping and visitor facilities.
 The lake has been a popular tourist destination, with most tourists visiting to walk, photograph and learn about the history.

-Following a decision by the Tasmanian Government to allow development in national parks and conservation areas an "in principle" permit was granted for the establishment of an "eco-friendly" resort at Pumphouse Point at Lake St Clair; completed in 2015.
+Following a decision by the Tasmanian Government to allow development in national parks and conservation areas, an "in principle" permit was granted for the establishment of an "eco-friendly" resort at Pumphouse Point at Lake St Clair.
+The resort was completed in 2015.